 I’m sure you’ve heard many times that introverts hate small talk.
 This is frequently misunderstood as introverts hate talking, period.
-However, this is not so.
+However, that’s not what introversion means.
 Introverts like the right kind of talk.
 So what is the right kind of talk, and why do introverts avoid small talk at all costs?

 Small talk can be defined as polite conversation about things that are not important or that don’t really matter.
 It is when you ask about the weather, or any of the other things you say when passing a stranger or having to stand next to them for a few minutes.
 It seems rude to remain silent and pretend like they don’t exist, so you fill the silence by saying something.
 Anything.

 For me, whenever I’m in an elevator or some other form of obligatory closeness with a stranger, I much prefer the silence.
 It doesn’t offend me in the slightest if the other person ignores me.
 In fact, I prefer it this way.
 However, most of the time, the stranger will feel the need to say something bland and completely uninteresting in an attempt to be friendly for the next thirty seconds until we reach our respective floors.

 Once, while discussing a similar topic with my husband, I told him, “I don’t hate it when people talk to me.
 I hate it when people talk at me.”
 And talking at me is pretty much what small talk is.
 It is something that requires little to no reciprocation.
 There is nothing I can respond with other than “okay” or “yeah.”

 Do you know how much brainpower is takes to say a single word that you already say multiple times a day?
 Zero.
 Absolutely none.

 And therein lies the problem.
 My brain is not engaged in the slightest.
 And since we’ve established by now that, for many introverts, the brain is what it’s all about, that is an essential element to any good interaction.